ITV Breakfast

-ITV Breakfast Broadcasting Limited (previously known as GMTV Limited) is the national ITV breakfast television licensee, broadcasting in the United Kingdom.
+ITV Breakfast Limited (previously known as GMTV Limited) is the national ITV breakfast television licensee, broadcasting in the United Kingdom.
 It became a wholly owned subsidiary of ITV plc in November 2009.

 GMTV, as an on-screen brand name, ended on 3 September 2010, with the newly-rebranded ITV Breakfast launching new weekday breakfast programmes Daybreak and Lorraine on 6 September 2010.
 In March 2014, it was announced Daybreak had been axed amid poor ratings.
 The programme was replaced on Monday 28 April 2014 by Good Morning Britain, reprising the title of a previous ITV early-morning programme.
-The Lorraine segment has not been affected by the changes.
+The Lorraine segment was not been affected by the changes, but from January 2026 is no longer broadcast during the ITV Breakfast time-slot - now airing from 09:30 for 30 weeks of the year.

 At weekends, ITV Breakfast would air children's programming, a simulcast of the channel CITV, until August 2023, when kids programmes were moved to ITVX and ITV2.
 Daytime repeats are now broadcast during the earlier hours of the ITV Breakfast slot at weekends.

 The talk show Weekend was broadcast on Saturdays and Sundays at 8:30 a.m. until 2017 when it didn't return after the Christmas break.
 It was hosted by Aled Jones.
 Various other similar talk shows have aired in this slot, including Martin & Roman's Weekend Best!.

-ITV Breakfast Broadcasting Limited is a subsidiary of ITV Broadcasting Limited.
-The shows broadcast are produced by ITV Breakfast Ltd, a subsidiary of ITV Studios.
+ITV Breakfast Limited is a subsidiary of ITV Broadcasting Limited.
+Until December 2025, the main shows, Good Morning Britain and Lorraine were produced by ITV Breakfast Ltd, a subsidiary of ITV Studios.
+From January 2026, GMB is now produced by ITN, while Lorraine is now produced by Multistory Media.